Fil-Asian Airways: As Mid-Sea Express

 Mid-SEA Express (MSE) represents its name as Middle of South East Asia founded by Capt.
 Ronan D. Villanueva, that started its operation as Island Helicopter Services, that was established in the year 2008.
 After seeing the need to service the neighboring islands around Cebu, he acquired an aircraft with a Short Take-off and Landing Capability, a BN-2A Islander.
 Starting a daily flight schedule from Cebu to Tagbilaran City, Bohol, then a month after, Cebu– Bantayan Island was also opened.
 Then, it was successively followed by flights to Camiguin and Siquijor islands.

 The re-opening of this new routes has further developed its eco-tourism potential and further improved the access not only for the foreign tourist but also for the local Filipino communities.
 All these air services further boost tourist arrival and provide a faster convenient air access.
 Mid-Sea Express’ vision of "Bridging the Island" has been achieved through their consistent adding of unserved routes to both Filipino citizens and foreign travelers alike.

 The goal of Mid-Sea Express was to further promote the tourism potential of smaller islands while still serving the routes and destinations that are in high demand.
 With the large and ever-increasing tourist demand in Bohol, the Cebu-Bohol flights are helping increase the island's chances of making a name among the world's travelers, just as Boracay recently did in a recent worldwide publication.

 MSE expanded its operation and added new routes to connect Cebu-Tagbilaran City, Bohol-Davao and Cebu-Bohol, Bohol-Cagayan de Oro, utilizing a 21-seater British Aerospace (BAE) Jetstream 32EP aircraft.
 With the increasing demand of passengers traveling to destinations solely served by MSE and with high demand of cargoes needed to be transported from far flung areas to main islands.
 By April 2012, the airline temporarily ceased its international operations as it prepared for the relaunch of flights under the new brand using a bigger aircraft to accommodate more passengers and cargoes at the same time.

 As Fil-Asian Airways

 In 2013, Mid-Sea Express re-branded itself to become Fil-Asian Airways under new management.
 The new airline is set to relaunch flights on old routes of Mid-Sea Express using bigger aircraft.
 On March 27, 2013, its first commercial flight as Fil-Asian Airways commenced between Zamboanga and Cebu.

-Closure

-In 2014, Fil-Asian Airways folded due to numerous operations issues including unpaid salaries of employees, non-payment of bills and recurring technical glitches on its lone aircraft due to wear and tear.